Am I eligible to be a mentor?

 What does a virtual mentorship session look like and what happens during the session?

 At each session, AMP mentors will join a Zoom meeting.
 The exact time and date of these meetings will be determined.
-You may be asked to arrive up to 30 minutes early so AMP staff can prepare you for meeting with your mentee, give you program updates, and any other support you might need.
-The mentoring session itself will last one hour.
+The mentoring session will last one hour.

 The meetings are hosted by AMP staff and consist of about ten minutes of group welcome, announcements, and ideas for activities or topics mentors and mentees may want to engage in.
 Next, each mentor/mentee pair goes to an assigned breakout room to talk, play games and connect for the remainder of the hour.
 AMP staff check in with each mentor/mentee pair during their session together to see if anyone needs support.
 If you’re ever unsure of what to do with your mentee, AMP staff can help.